BaltimoreOpenAir/222.github.io/about.md

 ### Yan Azdoud, mechanical engineering
 <img src="images/yan2.jpg" width="100" style="float:right; margin: 1em 0 4em 2em;"
 title="Yan"/>
 Yan designed the structure that houses our WeatherCubes and is testing and sourcing the electrical components.

+You can lear more about Yan's interest on his [website](http://azdoud.github.io/)

 ## City
 ### Kristin Baja, community engagement and resiliency planning